yzhao062/pyod/README.md

 To make sure the code has the same style and standard, please refer to models, such as abod.py, hbos.py or feature bagging for example.

-You are also welcome to propose your ideas by open an issue or drop me an email at yuezhao@cs.toronto.edu
+You are also welcome to share your ideas by openning an issue or dropping me an email at yuezhao@cs.toronto.edu :)

 ---